cilium/community/SIG.md

 - Scalability
 - Docs

-Each SIG must have a charter that specifies its scope (topics, subsystems, code repos, and/or directories), responsibilities and areas of authority, for example, a SIG Lead.
+Each SIG must have a charter that specifies its scope (topics, subsystems, code repos, and/or directories), responsibilities, and areas of authority.
 See the SIG charter process for details on how charters are managed.
 SIGs are relatively free to customize or change how they operate, within some broad guidelines and constraints imposed by cross-project processes (e.g., the release process) and assets (e.g., the Cilium repo).

 SIGs are designed to help contributors gain depth in a specific area of the Cilium project.
 Committers that are aspiring reviewers of the Cilium project can gain expertise by getting involved with a SIG and getting assigned PRs.